wadymwadim/normandeau/Instructions.md

 # Remarks

-In these instructions, terminology discribed in the paper is used liberally.
+In these instructions, terminology described in the paper is used liberally.

 # Loading and Removing Covers